MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 };
 ```

 You may acquire additional data about the event using "args" argument.
-The example of "args" payload is shown below.
+The example of args payload is shown below.

 ```javascript
 {